AbiralBhattarai/Chatbot_agent/README.md

 3. The chatbot supports the following functionalities:
    - **Document Search**: The chatbot can search for relevant documents based on your query and provide the information from those documents.
    - **Appointment Booking**: The chatbot can help you book an appointment by extracting the necessary details (name, email, phone number, and appointment date) from your input.
+You can type in the date as Next Monday,etc and the chatbot will use the date_tool to find the accurate date.

 4. To exit the chatbot, type `quit`, `exit`, `end`, or `bye`.